AI's suggestion - looks good, right?

 Here’s why this combination works so well:

-• MCP makes integration trivial - No custom API wrappers or prompt engineering.
+1. MCP makes integration trivial - No custom API wrappers or prompt engineering.
 Plus, Ref uses the full MCP spec to return rich, structured data - not just plain text.
-They’ve written about how they leverage MCP to deliver better results.

 No partnership needed - just good tools that work well together.